 About Vines for Windy Locations

 Some plants are more susceptible to winds than others.
-They may be more pliable with stems that bend without breaking, have narrower leaves that don’t catch the wind and/or waxy leaves that
+They may be more pliable with stems that bend without breaking, have narrower leaves that don’t catch the wind, and/or waxy leaves that conserve moisture.
+Among these are wind resistant vines – those that are able to withstand sustained or gusty wind conditions.

 Types of Windy Garden Vines